you know how it is

 Congratulations, baby, you made it.

-o tell me secrets.
+and girls are trying to tell me secrets.

-I’ll show you all the films I like
+i’ll show you all the films I like

 We barely talk.

 We watch films.

 and I wish the moon had a son